-Training alongside Zemo, the Enchantress and the Executioner, Wonder Man honed his powers and strength and in the process found himself the object of the Enchantress' affections which made the Executioner jealous and resentful of Wonder Man.
+Training alongside Zemo, the Enchantress and the Executioner, Wonder Man honed his powers and strength and, in the process, found himself the object of the Enchantress' affections which made the Executioner jealous and resentful of Wonder Man.

 The Masters of Evil then lured the Avengers into a battle in New York where Wonder Man arrived and appeared to help the team battle the villains.
-Claiming a desire to join the Avengers, Wonder Man was welcomed onto the team but Captain America remained suspicious leading Wonder Man to have to confide in them about aspects of his origin.
+Claiming a desire to join the Avengers, Wonder Man was welcomed onto the team but Captain America remained suspicious, leading Wonder Man having to confide in them about aspects of his origin.
 Telling the team of how Baron Zemo performed experiments on him that will kill him within a week, the Avengers began looking for a cure to help their new member.

-Seeing the Avengers willing to offer him help out of the kindest of their hearts, Wonder Man began to regret having to ultimately betray them so that he could continue to live.
+Seeing the Avengers willing to offer him help out of the kindness of their hearts, Wonder Man began to regret having to ultimately betray them so that he could continue to live.
 Receiving a signal from Zemo, Wonder Man kidnapped the Wasp and delivered her to the Masters of Evil to use as bait to draw the rest of the team to them.
 When the Avengers arrived to save Wasp, they discovered Wonder Man's true allegiance when he quickly subdued Thor.
-With Wonder Man on their side, the Masters of Evil overpowered the rest of the Avengers as Wonder Man realized Zemo intended to murder the Avengers rather than simply serving them a humiliating defeat.
+With Wonder Man on their side, the Masters of Evil overpowered the rest of the Avengers as Wonder Man discovered Zemo intended to murder the Avengers rather than simply serving them a humiliating defeat.
 Realizing his mistake, Wonder Man turned on the Masters of Evil, freed the captive Avengers and sided with them in a battle against the villains.
 As the Masters of Evil fled, Wonder Man collapsed to the floor apparently dying from his terminal condition.
-The Avengers gathered around as Wonder Man died shortly afterwards having made a noble sacrifice for the team.
+The Avengers gathered around as Wonder Man died shortly afterwards, having made a noble sacrifice for the team.

 The Mind War

 Using it to form the artificial mind of the Vision, Ultron had hoped his robotic son would follow in his father's footsteps and help him destroy both the Avengers and mankind.
 However, Wonder Man's brain patterns appeared too dominant and Vision instead rebelled against his father and joined the Avengers.
-Grim Reaper continued his vendetta against the Avengers, however, found himself unable to face the Vision whom he believed was his brother.
+Grim Reaper continued his vendetta against the Avengers, however, and found himself unable to face the Vision whom he believed was his brother.

 Stealing the corpse of Wonder Man, the Grim Reaper offered Vision the chance to transfer his mind into his "true body" on the condition that together they destroy the Avengers.
-The Vision refused, having become his own man, and not wishing to betray his friends and team-mates.
-Grim Reaper's frustration in his "brother" led to him allying with HYDRA and the Space Phantom to capture Captain America,.
+The Vision refused, having become his own man, and not wishing to betray his friends and teammates.
+Grim Reaper's frustration in his "brother" led to him allying with HYDRA and the Space Phantom to capture Captain America.
 Grim Reaper again offered Vision the chance to transfer his mind into a human body, this time even offering the body of Captain America, but Vision again refused and helped the Avengers defeat Grim Reaper and the villains.
-Despite the two saving each others lives, Grim Reaper began to resent Vision and no longer saw him as his resurrected brother.
+Despite the two saving each other's lives, Grim Reaper began to resent Vision and no longer saw him as his resurrected brother.

-Celestial Madonna Saga
+The Celestial Madonna Saga

 The real Wonder Man was briefly revived in order to serve Kang and Immortus in the Legion of the Unliving.
 Sent alongside the Legion to destroy the Avengers, Wonder Man was initially willing to battle the team - believing that he would be allowed to remain alive if he succeeded - but ultimately switched sides and allied with the team.
 Wonder Man was soon returned to the afterlife by Immortus.